Get borates in their finest form!

 Paints and intumescent coatings

-Optibor TP provides benefit due to gloss and rheological requirements of the final product.
-In addition, boric oxide 200 mesh is used in stop–off paints used in the heat treatment and metals industries.
+Optibor TP helps meet gloss and rheological requirements in coatings.
+In addition, boric oxide 200 mesh is used in stop–off paints in the heat treatment and metals industries.
 The paints are often used in the automotive industry to coat metal engine parts.

 Pharmaceutical industry